-To this end, China has announced the creation of a new protected conservation park for the animals reported to be twice the size of Yosemite National Park.
+To this end, China has announced the creation of a new protected conservation park for the animals reported to be three times the size of Yellowstone National Park.

 The park, which will be around 2 million hectares (5 million acres) or 27,134 square kilometers (10,476 square miles), will be located in the Sichuan province in southwest China.

 There are an estimated 1,800 pandas living in the wild, all in China and all in the three provinces of Sichuan, Gansu, and Shaanxi.
 Of these, 80 percent live in the forests of Sichuan.
 The hope is that a huge protected park will encourage the isolated populations across the provinces to meet, mingle, and reproduce, all away from the prying eyes of the public.

 Although pandas were downgraded from “endangered” to “vulnerable” on the IUCN Red List in 2016, their numbers are still relatively small and slow-growing.

 Giant pandas are incredibly slow-producing animals.
 They only reach sexual maturity around 4-8 years of age, and females only ovulate once a year, for just 2-4 days on average, so the chance of conceiving is already a rather small window.

 Mother bears then care for their cubs for up to three years, so the chance of a repeat performance soon after is smaller still.